Teacher – Mrs J Richardson

 Here is our curriculum map for 2017/18.

-In French, they will be learning all about people which will include ways to describe what a person looks like.
-In RE, the children will be looking at worship, pilgrimage and sacred places, delving into where, how and why people worship and why pilgrimage is important to some religious believers.
-Children in year 4 will be keeping fit in PE by learning new skills in basketball and dance.
+In French, they will be learning all about food which will include how to ask for food out and about in France.
+In RE, the children will be looking at how art and music is important to different religions and how they show their beliefs through this. .
+Children in year 4 will be keeping fit in PE by learning new skills in athletics and rounders.

 With the introduction of a new National Curriculum, Westbury Leigh CE Primary School has created an engaging, challenging and stimulating curriculum which provides a range of immersive opportunities to learn for all of its children.
 It is underpinned by our School's vision and has our School values at its core.
 Children use a wide range of ICT, laptops and devices alongside interactive whiteboards in each classroom.
 Our exciting topics have entry and exit points to begin and finish the topics being taught together with establishing links within our community.